SAVE this festive season - Pay only R3000 (Rav4 SUV) and R3500 (Quantum minivan) per day when you rent a vehicle and guide until 15 Jan 2021.

 There is no central meeting point, a transfer service will collect you from your Cape Town accommodation.

-The fare stated includes the use of a guide and vehicle for a day (with a distance under 200kms).
 All optional activities will be added at an additional cost in your package price.

 Local and international flights are excluded.

 You are responsible for your own personal travel insurance.